 Rory shook his head.
 “That’s pretty much the story.
 I drove and drove till I got her here.
 The rest you already know.”

 Jules sat back in his chair.
 His ink-black forelock fell over one eye as he twirled his pen, baton-like, between his fingers.

-“What do you make of it?” ventured Rory, after a beat.
+“What do you make of it?” ventured Rory.

-Jules chucked the pen down on the table and leaned forward onto his elbows, let out a sigh.
+Jules chucked the pen on the table, leaned forward on his elbows, raked back the rogue sheaf of hair—which promptly fell across his eye again.
 “I don’t know.
-This doesn’t sound like any magic I’ve ever heard of.
+It doesn’t sound like any magic I’ve ever heard of.
 It doesn’t even sound like magic.
-It sounds like some mundane metalhead Satanist’s concept of magic.
+Sounds like some mundane metalhead Satanist’s concept of magic.
 Magic relies on form; pattern; repetition.
 That they got any results the way they did flies in the face of the most fundamental precepts of magic theory.”

 Jules shrugged his eyebrows.
 “I’ve got some of the best researchers in the Alchemy department looking for anything they can find on the ‘gash in reality’ concept.
 I’ll have them expand their search to the elements of this apostate ritual.
 And going forward I’ll be monitoring Max closely for any changes in her condition that might suggest a cause or course of action.”
 He eyed Rory.
 “That said, it seems to me the best thing we can do is catch the fuckers who did this, and get it from them straight.”

 “We’ll hit the crime scene tomorrow night.”
-Jules got up from his chair, stuffed his notes into an accordion file.
+Jules got up from his chair, stuffed his notes in an accordion file.

 “Why not tonight?”

 “’Cause it’s late, and I have work in the morning.”
-Jules shouldered his satchel and picked up his cane.
+Jules shouldered his satchel, picked up his cane.
 “Anyway, I thought you wanted to see Max.”

 “Hell yeah I do.”
 Rory sprang to his feet.